 Darren had a Basal Ganglia stroke

 Well, back on November 28, 2017, I had a hemorrhagic stroke.
-The basal ganglia, I can never say this still to this day, but the basal ganglia stroke is what it basically it was, um, I was in the bathroom at my house and basically collapsed.
-You know, I had suffered with migraines before so nothing was like abnormal for me.
-It was just a, you know, my once a week, it seemed like occurrence that I was dealing with feeling a little weird feeling a little awkward. having headaches, you know, and just I collapse, I could not move my whole right side.
+The basal ganglia, I can never say this still to this day, but the basal ganglia stroke is what it basically was, um, I was in the bathroom at my house and basically collapsed.
+You know, I had suffered from migraines before so nothing was abnormal for me.
+It was just a, you know, my once-a-week, it seemed like occurrence that I was dealing with feeling a little weird feeling a little awkward. having headaches, you know, and just I collapse, I could not move my whole right side.
 And I’d like, it was crazy, actually.
 But yeah.

 So you in the bathroom?
 Can I ask what are you doing in the bathroom?

 I was getting ready to take a bath.
 Fortunately, I was not in the bathtub, taking a bath.
 When that happens, that’s probably the saving grace there.
 So

 yeah, and when you’re home alone,

 Darren Walker 1:58

 I was not alone, but I was in the bathroom.
 And it’s one of those really kind of like, really tight space type bathrooms and the door was closed.
 So when I fell down, because at the time, you know, the person that I was married to at the time, I’m no longer married.
 Long story, we’re not going into that.
 But um, she did not hear me obviously.
 Because I kind of fell and I kind of hit my jaw on the bathtub on the side of the bathtub.